BradleyA/markit/README.md

     ./markit --help

 Continue testing with the other test files to help you integrate markit with your development solutions.
 Open a GitHub issue and then modify two test files.
-When running markit enter a message and include the GitHub issue number so GitHub will update the issue with the changes.
+When running markit enter a message and include the GitHub issue number and GitHub will update the issue.

 #### If you like this repository, select in the upper-right corner, star, thank you.